Dr. Robert Dunham, Director of Bands

-Derek Shapiro serves as the Interim Associate Director of Bands and the Director of Athletic Bands at Georgia Southern University where he directs the Southern Pride Marching Band and the Wind Symphony, as well as teaching marching band techniques.
+Dan Haddad serves as the Associate Director of Bands and the Director of Athletic Bands at Georgia Southern University where he directs the Southern Pride Marching Band and the Wind Symphony, as well as teaching marching band techniques.

 Dr. Tim Kintzinger, Assistant Director of Bands

 Dr. Tim Kintzinger currently serves at the Assistant Director of Athletic Bands and Associate Director of the Southern Pride Marching Band at Georgia Southern University.
 At Georgia Southern, Dr. Kintzinger directs the Net Squad Pep Band, the University Concert Band and assists in all aspects of the Southern Pride Marching Band.
 Dr. Kintzinger also teaches music appreciation.